adilShehezad/sass-gulp-starter-project/README.md

 # sass-gulp-starter-project

-This project is for biggners who are new to use gulp and it's   specifically to html/sass project, no extra dependieces.
+This project is for biggners who are new to use gulp and it's   specifically for html/sass project, no extra dependieces.
 I've commented the each task in very simple words so it's very easy to understand for bigginers how to change the paths and options.

 ## Usage